marianoabdala/marianoabdala.github.io/read.me.md

 Being done in time means the work was carefully planned and executed.
 It's a great symptom that the process is solid and that everyone –including myself– is perfoming as **expected**.
 It means we are ready to take on the next one (feature, bug, sprint, project), as opposed to being burnt out.

 Brag about being done on time.
 Working late or on weekends is something to be concerned about, not proud of.
 Let me know if you are falling behind schedule.
-Pushing code at 3am or on a Sunday is not gonna impress me.
+Pushing code at 3am or on a Sunday is not going to impress me(\*).

-I like getting out of the office by 6pm sharp(\*).
+I like getting out of the office by 6pm sharp(\*\*).
 I'll work on weekends only under the most daring circumstances.
 I've got friends I want to meet, I've got a family I want to spend time with.

+(\*) I may have to ask you to do it though.
-(\*) I don't always do, and I do get fairly early in the morning, but it's my choice.
+(\*\*) I don't always do, and I do get fairly early in the morning, but it's **my choice**.

 #### Taking notes